 Then again, Taylor was also reportedly spotted earlier this year recording in Nashville and is said to have set up shop there for months.
 Which is not to say that zero pop music gets made on Music Row, but location is everything, and Us also says she’s “overhauling her image.”
 Curiously, Kesha, who recently overhauled her own image to better reflect her Nashville roots, is believed to have hinted about recording with Taylor — who donated to Kesha’s legal battles against Dr. Luke — in a vague Instagram from last September.
 (Though Kesha recorded with a few Grammy winners on her own album.)

 It could be an Apple Music exclusive.

 Half the narrative surrounding Taylor’s last album was how she released it.
 With that album, she declared war on streaming services over artist royalty rates by withholding the album from streaming, only to then side with Apple Music and much, much later put the rest of her catalogue (including 1989) back on Spotify.
 1989 was not an Apple Music exclusive in the technical sense, and widening streaming access to her albums now means Apple has little exclusivity left to boast over Taylor’s music.
 However, because she still does work for the service via commercials and other tour exclusives, that could change with whichever method Taylor plans to release #TS6.
 Still, consider Taylor also now has her own 24/7 TV channel through DirecTV where she can broadcast anything she wants.
-Taylor did release “Look What You Made Me Do” on all streaming services simultaneously, so it’s possible the album will be all-access.
+Taylor did release “Look What You Made Me Do” and subsequent singles on all streaming services simultaneously, so it’s possible the album will be all-access.